aalborgunilib/check_primo_pipes/README.md

 `-u|--username` and `-p|--password` are your login credentials to the back office.

+### Check specific plugin options

+If all of the above, required options are set, the plugin will default to check of all defined pipes.
+If a pipe is in one of the following states: stopped error, stopped harvest error, and threshold exceeded error and the pipe has not been terminated by admin a CRITICAL error will be issued.

 `-n|--pipe` is the name of a single pipe that will be checked.
+By using this option, the plugin can check one pipe at a time.
 If omitted all pipes will be checked.

-`-T|--hours` is the maximum number of hours any pipe should complete in.
-If the threshold is exceeded a warning is issued.
-If omitted detection for stalled pipes is disabled.
+`-T|--hours` can be used if you would like to check for stalled pipes.
+It should be set to the value of the maximum number of hours any pipe should be expected to complete in.
+If the threshold is exceed a WARNING is issued.
+If the option is omitted detection for stalled pipes is disabled.

+As an example: if the most time consuming of your scheduled pipes usually completes in 2 hours you should probably set the value to 3.

+`-s|--scheduled` is a comma separated list of pipe names that should always be enabled in the scheduled tasks list.
+If one of the listed pipes is disabled (either by admin or a by pipe not being able to run) a WARNING is issued.
+If omitted detection for scheduled tasks is disabled.

+### Miscellaneous plugin options

 `-j|--cookiejar` is the filename (including path) where session cookies will be stored.
 It defaults to `/tmp/check_primo_pipes_cookiejar.dat`.